Sprinklr (CXM)

 13. Is Now The Time To Buy Sprinklr?

 We see the value of companies addressing major business pain points, but in the case of Sprinklr, we’re out.
-First off, its revenue growth was a little slower over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its forecasted free cash flow margin suggests the company will have more capital to invest or return to shareholders next year, the downside is its declining operating margin shows it’s becoming less efficient at building and selling its software.
-On top of that, its low free cash flow margins give it little breathing room.
+To begin with, its revenue growth was uninspiring over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
+And while Sprinklr’s forecasted free cash flow margin suggests the company will have more capital to invest or return to shareholders next year, its declining operating margin shows it’s becoming less efficient at building and selling its software.

-Sprinklr’s price-to-sales ratio based on the next 12 months is 2.7x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
-There are better investments elsewhere.
+Sprinklr’s price-to-sales ratio based on the next 12 months is 2.8x.
+This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
+There are better stocks to buy right now.